 Would you be surprised to learn that a huge multi-national corporation (MNC) worth billions of dollars was able to lower its tax bill to less than 1%?

-Well, that’s exactly what was uncovered in November of 2014 when a trove of documents dubbed “LuxLeaks” gave a rare glimpse into secret tax deals arranged between hundreds of different MNCs and the European state of Luxembourg; household names, from Pepsi and IKEA to Disney were among the list.
+Well, that’s exactly what was uncovered in November of 2014 when a trove of documents dubbed “LuxLeaks” gave a rare glimpse into secret tax deals arranged between hundreds of different MNCs and the European state of Luxembourg.
+Among the list were household names, from Pepsi to IKEA to Disney.

 This information doesn’t include business secrets about how they produce the goods or services they sell, so why is it kept secret in the first place?

 It’s usually pretty easy to find the name of a company, a listed address, and maybe even the names of some of the staff.
 But finding the name of the real owner?